 Poznan Fundacja Malta, 07.12.2019 godz.
 19.00

-“The Fan” is a play based on the 14th-century Noh theater piece of the same title.
-It is a timeless story about love, loneliness, and betrayal.
-The beautiful Hanako, the main character of the play, waits every day at the train station for the arrival of her beloved Yoshio.
-With an open fan, she stares at the face of every man she meets, believing that she has not been abandoned forever.
+The Fan, based on a 14th-century Noh play of the same title, is a timeless story of love, loneliness, and betrayal.
+The beautiful Hanako, the play’s main character, waits every day at a train station for the arrival of her beloved Yoshio.
+With an open fan in hand, she gazes into the face of every man she encounters, holding onto the hope that she has not been abandoned forever.

 Director and artistic director of the Dainanagekijo Theatre, is a graduate of Waseda University.
 He earned a degree in image theatre.
 Narumi creates works that show human drama from the perspective of experience, building images of the world through loneliness and exhaustion.
 His productions are highly regarded in Japan and abroad for their multilayeredness independent of language.
 His shows have been presented in 20 cities in Japan and abroad (France, Germany, and South Korea).